miepsik/validators_selection/README.md

  - 400, "col not present in the model" if model structure is not correct
  - 200, coma separated string with two columns: validator, score

+# Tests

+## Environment
+ - python 3.8 installed
+ - pip3 install -r requirements.txt
+ - pip3 install requests (to run integration test)
+## Execution
+To run unit tests execute ```python -m unittest discover``` in the main directory, not in the /test.
+When docker is running:
+ - docker build -t "validators_selection:Dockerfile" .
+ - docker run -p 14237:14237 validators_selection:Dockerfile

+ additional test can be executed from the test directory ```python integration_test.py```
 # Example
 Call:
 ```